-I thoroughly enjoy the creative process of this craft, for studio photography it is the lighting, propping and creating the look to initiate an interesting environment.
+I thoroughly enjoy the creative process of this craft, for studio photography it is the lighting, propping and creating the look to create an interesting environment.
 I feel this gives the viewer an emotional attachment to food, beverage or product.
 Styles, trends and equipment change but the process of creating great imagery doesn't.
-It takes planning, experience, collaboration, clear communication, vision, plus hard work, & execution....that never changes.
+It takes planning, collaboration, clear communication, vision, plus hard work, & execution....that never changes.

 - Ross Durant is one of Vancouver's most established food photographers.
 Shooting food for over thirty years, Ross has a highly stylized approach to both his lighting and set design.
 Ross shoots for advertising, food packaging and still life product work.

 - Ross is represented by stock photography collections of Getty Images for the past 25 years.
 He has sold food, beverage, people and travel stock photography worldwide since 1997.
 A past Langara Professional Photography Program Graduate.

 - Ross has taught a comprehensive Food & Beverage photography, Travel Photography & Photoshop courses part time at Langara College Photography programs since 1999